garciadev/itb-2023-workshop-api/_workshop/section3/readMe.md

 ## Postman

 Postman is a handy tool for testing API calls.
-Import the Postman collection in the `_workshop` directory and try testing the APIs.
+Import the Postman collection in the `./_workshop` directory and try testing the APIs.

 After importing the collection, create a Local environment with the following two variables